Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Very few had seen just *how* evil for themselves.

 He’d talked about it with Commander Mears a few times.
-The Human counsellor was no expert on Gaoian psychology, but when it came to darkness… well, he’d seen its many shades, through many men’s eyes.
+The Human counsellor was no expert on Gaoian psychology, but when it came to darkness... well, he’d seen its many shades, through many men’s eyes.
 He was an expert on *that* at least, and that was what Regaari needed.

 The search of the ransacked mining outpost was a formality, really.
 They’d known not to expect survivors, but it had to be done.

 He had Warhorse by his side to help shift debris and generally serve as the first-rate medic he was.
 They were both armored up in case of traps.
-So far, they’d not found one…
+So far, they’d not found one...

 ...Nor more than a few dark mats of frozen blood stuck to the outpost’s remaining skeletal bulkheads.